Relationship of Donald Trump and Jeffrey Epstein: Exchanges with public officials

-A month prior to Trump's meeting with Vladimir Putin in Helsinki in 2018, Epstein emailed former Norwegian prime minister and then-Council of Europe leader Thorbjorn Jagland that he had talked to Russian United Nations ambassador Vitaly Churkin, stating that "[h]e understood trump after our conversations. it is not complex. he must be seen to get something its that simple".
-Epstein had previously asked Jagland to establish a connection with Russian foreign minister Sergei Lavrov, telling him that "I think you might suggest to putin that lavrov can get insight on talking to me", and adding that "Vitaly churkin used to but he died."
-Jagland told Epstein that "I'll meet Lavrovs assistant on Monday and will suggest".
+A month prior to Trump's meeting with Vladimir Putin in Helsinki in 2018, Epstein emailed former Norwegian prime minister and then-Council of Europe leader Thorbjorn Jagland that he had talked to Russian United Nations ambassador Vitaly Churkin, stating that "[h]e understood trump [sic] after our conversations. it [sic] is not complex. he must be seen to get something its [sic] that simple".
+Epstein had previously asked Jagland to establish a connection with Russian foreign minister Sergei Lavrov, telling him that "I think you might suggest to putin [sic] that lavrov [sic] can get insight on talking to me", and adding that "Vitaly churkin [sic] used to but he died."
+Jagland told Epstein that "I'll meet Lavrovs [sic] assistant on Monday and will suggest".

 Exchanges with Mark Epstein

 Epstein was told by his brother Mark in early 2018 to ask Trump's former advisor Steve Bannon "if Putin has the photos of Trump blowing Bubba".
 Mark also told Jeffrey that "You and your boy Donnie can make a remake of the movie Get Hard," referencing the movie in which a former inmate tries to prepare a white collar criminal for prison.